nelsonxw/Convolutional-Neural-Network-Fine-Tuning/README.md

 # CNN Model Fine-tuning and Flower Classifications

 ### Problem Statement:
-What is an effective way to satify the curiosity of a five-year old kid?
+What is an effective way to satisfy the curiosity of a five-year old kid?
 When walking in a beautiful botanical garden with blooming flowers, how to utilize machine learning to help a human being learn the names of different flowers?

 ### Objective: